Sept. 30 – Oct. 4, 2021 in Indianapolis, Indiana: German Studies Association Conference read full news

-March 3-5, 2018: Looking forward to the Annual Scholars’ Conference on the Holocaust at the Univ. of Texas in Dallas read full news
+March 3-5, 2018: Talk at the Annual Scholars’ Conference on the Holocaust at the Univ. of Texas in Dallas read full news

 The conference will be held on March 3-5, 2018 and will focus on the Holocaust and the Churches.

 - February 26, 2018: Lecture about the The Red Cross in the Shadow of the Holocaust at the University of Vermont read full news

 November 19, 2017: Talk at the Museum of Jewish Heritage in New York read full news

 Great talk on October 23, 2017 at the Historisches Kolleg in Munich read full news